-UNIT 6: Application of the Nursing Process Focusing on Reproductive and Sexual Disorders OBJECTIVES
+UNIT 5: Application of the Nursing Process Focusing on Reproductive and Sexual Conditions OBJECTIVES

 - 1. Demonstrate knowledge of anatomy and physiology in formulating a care plan for patients with reproductive disorders.
-CO 1, 2, 3, 4 - 2.
+(CLO 1, 2, 3, 4) - 2.
 Assess characteristics of common reproductive and sexual disorders.
-CO 1, 2, 3 - 3.
+(CLO 1, 2, 3) - 3.
 Formulate nursing diagnoses related to the patient with reproductive or sexual disorders and design a plan of care for the patient using evidence-based practice.
-CO 2, 5, 10 - 4.
+(CLO 2, 5, 10) - 4.
 Demonstrate the ability to take a health/illness history of patients with reproductive system and sexual disorders, incorporating societal/cultural differences and apply the nursing process using critical thinking.
-CO 1, 2, 3, 4, 5, 11 - 5.
+(CLO 1, 2, 3, 4, 5, 11) - 5.
 Integrate the purpose of diagnostic measures and treatment modalities for specific reproductive and sexual disorders.
-CO 1, 2, 3 - 6.
+(CLO 1, 2, 3) - 6.
 Administer medications safely to patients with reproductive and sexual disorders based on National Patient Safety Goals.
-CO 1, 3, 6, 7, 9, 11 - 7.
+(CLO 1, 3, 6, 7, 9, 11) - 7.
 Perform technical skills following standards of nursing care applicable to patients with reproductive system and sexual disorders.
-CO 7, 8, 9, 10, 11 - 8.
+(CLO 7, 8, 9, 10, 11) - 8.
 Integrate principles of nutrition and food/fluid intake in the care of patients with a reproductive system or sexual disorder.
-CO 1, 2 - 9.
+(CLO 1, 2) - 9.
 Determine the relationship of psychosocial concepts to common reproductive and sexual disorders considering cultural/ethnic and social diversity.
-CO 3, 4, 5, 6, 8 - 10.
+(CLO 3, 4, 5, 6, 8) - 10.
 Integrate community resources in promoting health, preventing disease, and planning nursing care of the patient with a reproductive system or sexual disorder.
-CO 1, 2, 10, 11
+(CLO 1, 2, 10, 11)

 - a.
-Chapter 64 Assessment of the Reproductive System - b.
-Chapter 65 Concepts of Care for Patients with Breast Disorders - c.
-Chapter 66 Concepts of Care for Patients with Gynecologic Problems - d.
-Chapter 67 Concepts of Care for Patients with Male Reproductive Problems - e.
-Chapter 68 Concepts of Care for Transgender Patients - f.
-Chapter 69 Concepts of Care for Patients with Sexually Transmitted Infection
+Chapter 61 Assessment of the Reproductive System - b.
+Chapter 62 Concepts of Care for Patients with Breast Conditions - c.
+Chapter 63 Concepts of Care for Patients with Gynecologic Conditions - d.
+Chapter 64 Concepts of Care for Patients with Male Reproductive Conditions - e.
+Chapter 65 Concepts of Care for Patients with Sexually Transmitted Infections - f.
+Chapter 5 Concepts of Care for Transgender and Non-Binary Patients

-Topics include: Assessment of the Reproductive System, Benign Breast Disorders, Breast Inflammation and Infection, Uterine Leiomyoma, Pelvic Organ Prolapse, Gynecologic Cancers of the Ovaries/Cervix/Uterus, Vulvovaginitis, TSS, Prostatic Hyperplasia (BPH), Prostate Cancer, Testicular Cancer, Transgender Health Issues, Genital Herpes, Syphilis, Genital Warts, Chlamydia, PID.
+Topics include: Assessment of the Reproductive System, Breast cancer, Benign Breast Disorders, Breast Inflammation and Infection, Uterine Leiomyoma, Pelvic Organ Prolapse, Gynecologic Cancers, Vulvovaginitis, TSS, Prostatic Hyperplasia (BPH), Prostate Cancer, Testicular Cancer, Erectile Dysfunction, Other conditions that affect male reproductive health, Genital Herpes, Syphilis, Genital Warts, Chlamydia, Gonorrhea, Mpox, PID, Transgender Health Issues.